 The subjects were instructed to fast for at least 3 h before testing, and were asked to refrain from ingesting beverages containing caffeine and alcohol and not to exercise during the 24 h preceding each test.
-They were studied in the supine position in a quiet, dimly lighted room (ambient temperature, 26°C to 27°C).
+They were studied in the supine position in a quiet, dimly lighted room (ambient temperature, 26-27 °C).
 Before each test, the subjects, wearing short pants and T-shirts, rested 20 min to ensure hemodynamic stabilization.
 Then, baseline measurements started for 10 min.
-Subsequently, the subject immersed its left hand to the wrist into a 0-1°C water bath for a period of 3 minutes, followed by removal of the hand from the bath and continuation of recording for another 5 minutes.
+Subsequently, the subject immersed its left hand to the wrist into a 0-1 °C water bath for a period of 3 min, followed by removal of the hand from the bath and continuation of recording for another 5 min.

-The HR changes during the first part of the CPT test were roughly the same whatever the subjects.
-During the first minute, HR continuously rose until an initial peak.
-According to the HR changes after this peak, the subjects were divided into two groups.
-One group (CPTi) was constituted with subjects that further increased or maintained their HR during the second and third minutes of the test.
-The second group (CPTd) was constituted with subjects that decreased their HR by more than 5 beats per minute (mean over 10 sec).
-To properly describe these HR alterations, times of maximal HR, time of minimal values after this maximal, and the corresponding HR values (mean over 10 sec) were considered.
-If HR decreased less than 5 beats, the HR was considered to be maintained (Figure 1).
+According to their HR response to the CPT, the subjects were divided into two groups.
+One group (CPTi) was constituted with subjects that react to the test with an increase in HR, i.e. first an increase in HR and then either a further increase or a maintenance of HR until the end of the test.
+The second group (CPTd) was constituted with subjects that react to the test with an initial increase followed by a decrease in HR of more than 5 beats per min (mean over 10 s) compared to the peak HR achieved during the test.
+If HR decreased less than 5 beats, the HR was considered to be maintained (Fig. 1).